Skip to Content

 • Remove the chilled eggs, then crack them while still wet.
 The eggshell will detach from the egg easily.

-Firm tofu is a welcome addition to the eggs and pork, as it absorbs the flavor like a sponge.
+Firm tofu is a welcome addition to the eggs and pork, absorbing the flavor like a sponge.
 However, soft tofu is unsuitable as it will easily break while braising.
-Braising the whole tofu prevents it from absorbing too much-braising liquid.
+Braising the whole tofu prevents it from absorbing too much braising liquid.
 It also prevents sliced tofu from breaking while cooking.

-The main seasoning for the pork is the soy sauce called 酱油, which is for braising.
-It is a type of soy sauce that is slightly thicker and darker than light soy sauce, which is suitable for braising or stewing.
+• The main seasoning for the pork is the soy sauce called 酱油, which is for braising.
+This soy sauce is slightly thicker and darker than light soy sauce, which is suitable for braising or stewing.
 You can substitute it with a combination of light and dark soy sauce as the substitute.

-Other ingredients include a combination of garlic, shallot, and scallion.
-While garlic and scallion are added to the pork, you need to deep-fry the shallots to get the best result.
+• Other ingredients include a combination of garlic, shallot, and green onions.
+While garlic and green onions are added to the pork, you must deep-fry the shallots to get the best result.

-There are ready-made fried shallots sold in the Asian grocery store, which is convenient.
-However, it is pretty easy to fry it with the oil rendered from the pork.
+• There are ready-made fried shallots sold in the Asian grocery store, which is convenient.
+However, frying it with the oil rendered from the pork is pretty easy.
 All you need is to slice the shallot thinly and fry until golden.
 Please follow the steps in the recipe for the details.

 Lu Rou Fan (滷肉飯) is the classic Taiwanese street food.
 Serve with braised pork, egg, and vegetable over steamed rice.
 The flavor is out of this world.

-Here are the detailed steps on making Lu Rou Fan, assuming that you have prepared and cut all the ingredients.
+Here are the detailed steps for making Lu Rou Fan, assuming you have prepared and cut all the ingredients.

 1. Place the pork belly pieces in a heated wok or pan.
-There is no need to add any oil as the pork fat will eventually render and become non-stick.
+Adding oil is unnecessary as the pork fat will eventually render and become non-stick.

-3. Once you notice oil rendered from the pork, push the pork to one side of the pan, tilt the pan slightly to allow the oil to gather at the other side.
+3. Once you notice oil rendered from the pork, push the pork to one side of the pan and tilt the pan slightly to allow the oil to gather on the other side.
 Add the thinly sliced shallot to the oil and let it deep-fry over low heat.
 The shallot will lose its moisture and turn to a beautiful light golden color.
 It may take a few minutes to achieve this color.
-If your pan is too small, you can remove the pork and leave the lard inside the pan to fry the shallot.
+If your pan is too small, remove the pork and leave the lard inside the pan to fry the shallot.

-5. Include the scallion and garlic once the sugar is caramelized.
+5. Include the green onions and garlic once the sugar is caramelized.
 Garlic is not added earlier to avoid getting burned and turning bitter.

 6. Once the garlic has become aromatic, add the soy sauce 酱油 (or a mix of light and dark soy sauce.)
 I added slightly less than the intended amount to have the option to make the final adjustment when it is nearly done.
 Soy sauce darkens the color of the pork, which starts to resemble those served in the restaurant.